shapeshed/shapeshed.com/content/posts/branding_and_logos_from_ideas_to_implementation.md

-{
-  "slug": "branding-and-logos-from-ideas-to-implementation",
-  "title": "Branding and logos - from ideas to implementation", "date": "2006-04-05T00:00:00+01:00",
++++
+date = "2006-04-05T00:00:00+01:00"
-  "description": "Getting branding right is a difficult process.
+description = "Getting branding right is a difficult process.
 Often both clients and designers fail to understand what each party needs or is looking for.
-This article seeks to give some advice on how to issue a brief and issues to consider for small to medium sized enterprises.", "tags": [
+This article seeks to give some advice on how to issue a brief and issues to consider for small to medium sized enterprises." slug = "branding-and-logos-from-ideas-to-implementation" tags = ["Design", "Strategy"] title = "Branding and logos - from ideas to implementation"

-    "Design",
-    "Strategy"
-  ]
-}
++++

 ## Before you contact a designer